-This course is a history of art, architecture, sculpture, and commercial design.
+This course focuses on the history of art, architecture, sculpture, and commercial design.
 The course is also a study of the elements of composition, space, relationships, form, balance, and color values.
-(ART 191, 192, and 193 combined and taught in one course.)

-ART 195 Design I (5qh)
+ART 195 Design (5qh)

-A course that helps students develop the skills and understanding of basic two-dimensional design, color use, perspective, texture, intensity, and composition.
+This course helps students develop the skills and understanding of basic two-dimensional design, color use, perspective, texture, intensity, and composition.
 Students will be required to complete projects that will aid in developing these skills and concepts.